Ignatian Staff Fellows Program

 At the conclusion of the program, each Fellow will serve as a mentor for one of the next cohort of selected Fellows.

-The 2013 Ignatian Staff Fellows consists of: Pamela Galindo (Law School); Amy Boyle (Residential Life); Francie Davenport (Marketing); Mark Carter (Admissions);Susan Weishar (JSRI); James Pfeiffer (University Police); Alison Cofrancesco (Counselor); Diana Dooley (Academic Affairs).
+The 2013-2014 Ignatian Staff Fellows were: Pamela Galindo (Law School); Amy Boyle (Residential Life); Francie Davenport (Marketing); Mark Carter (Admissions);Susan Weishar (JSRI); James Pfeiffer (University Police); Alison Cofrancesco (Counselor); Diana Dooley (Academic Affairs).

 The program will be open to eight Fellows annually.
-Any staff is eligible to apply.
+Any Loyola staff member is eligible to apply.

 The application includes the following